Strep throat

 What is strep throat?

-Strep throat is a contagious infection of the throat.
-It’s common in school-age children aged 5 to 10 years.
+Strep throat is a contagious infection of the throat — this means that you can get sick if you are near someone who has it.
+It's common in children aged 3 to 13 years.

 What are the symptoms of strep throat?

-The symptoms of a strep throat infection last around 7 days.
+The symptoms of strep throat infection last around 7 days.
 They may include:

 - white or yellow spots at the back of your throat